 During the notte the shots appear to be discreet for both, although in this case Redmi Note 8 Pro returns a slightly better quality with the standard mode.
 All the photos, in fact, are managed a little better in terms of lighting, burning less artificial light sources.
 Despite this, the Night Mode, present on both models, is much more effective on Realme 5 Pro, because it offers good details and a result closer to reality.
 That of Redmi Note 8 Pro, therefore, I found that it is excessively aggressive and tends to distort the entire chromatic scale.
 I do not recommend, then, to exploit the wide-angle cameras on such models, although Realme 5 Pro still offers a better quality with this lens, even with the night mode active.
 Redmi Note 8 Pro, then, can practically not be used in the dark in macros, because with the LED flash it fails to focus well, overexposing the subject excessively.

 from selfie camera it is possible to obtain noteworthy shots in both cases.
 In fact, I didn't notice any particular differences between these two smartphones.
 That of Realme shows, however, a bokeh effect slightly more natural than that of Note 8 Pro.
 Despite this, both devices show sufficient quality.
 What leads to victory Realme 5 ProHowever, it is the Night Mode.
-With the last update, in fact, this has also definitely arrived on the selfie camera, giving really good shots, even if they are not true from a chromatic point of view.
+With the latest update, in fact, this has finally arrived also on the selfie camera, returning very good shots, albeit poco truthful from a chromatic point of view.